Best Protein Powder for Lactose Intolerance: A Data-Driven Guide

 Common symptoms appear within 30 minutes to 2 hours after consumption and include bloating, excessive gas, stomach cramps, nausea, and diarrhea.
 If you experience these after drinking whey concentrate, switch to isolate or plant protein.

 Lactose intolerance means your body doesn't produce enough lactase, the enzyme that breaks down lactose.
-Undigested lactose ferments in your gut.
+When lactose doesn't get digested, it ferments in your gut.

-Common symptoms: bloating, excessive gas, stomach cramps, nausea, diarrhea.
-These typically appear 30 minutes to 2 hours after consumption.
+Common symptoms: bloating, gas, stomach cramps, nausea, diarrhea.
+These typically show up 30 minutes to 2 hours after drinking it.

-If you experience these after drinking a protein shake, check the protein type before blaming the product entirely.
+If you're having these symptoms after a protein shake, check what type of protein you're using before writing off protein powder entirely.

 Decision Guide: Choosing Your Lactose-Friendly Protein